w33zl3p00tch/gdzip/README.md

 ## Revision history

 ```
+v1.0.1: added a build script for cross compiling and upload new binaries, fixed Windows build
 v1.0.0: nothing new, really.
 I've considered gdzip stable enough for a first release.
 v0.0.2: alpha2 release
 v0.0.1: initial commit; alpha release for testing